CURRICULUM RATIONALE AND INTENT

 Our knowledge and skills based curriculum is designed to provide high-quality learning experiences for all our pupils enabling them to grow together socially, emotionally and spiritually as individuals as well as one community.

-We create learners for life by ensuring our curriculum is relevant and purposeful, preparing our children for the next stages in their life and beyond.
+We provide our children with a broad and balanced curriculum that is relevant and purposeful, preparing them for the next stages in their life and beyond.
 Our curriculum is highly aspirational and challenges all children to be the best they can be.

 At Marlborough we recognise and celebrate the cultural diversity and life experiences of all our pupils.
 We use our local and wider community purposefully to further enrich the curriculum, equipping children with the necessary skills for life.